Deskwared/Klipperized-Snapmaker-J1-Macros/README.md

-CAO: 30 April '26 @ 1600 USA Central Time.
+CAO: 1 May '26 @ 1700 USA Central Time.
 (As improvements or changes are made, this repo will be routinely updated.
 Check for latest file releases prior to embarking on a test/implmentation)

+- Full upload of all .cfg files, incorporating numerous, minor optimizations and revisions that enhance user expirience, safety and/or performance, but should not have significant impact on previously established behaviors.

+*Previous Changelog*
 - Optimized heating behavior during print starts.
 - Optimized load and unload functionality.
 Added suite of load and unload options under revised "Filament" menu.
 Modified KlipperScreen file to incorporate.